 We always use sleeping sacks to lay everywhere, and having them on the PELNI made sleeping perfectly comfortable.

-Are PELNI ships on time?
+Are PELNI ferries on time?

 Give or take anything from three to twelve hours, as life at sea is hard.
 Our ship was supposed to leave at 3 am in the morning, and it left at 12 pm.
 Luckily we had called the port, and didn’t have to sleep in the waiting room.
 Be there ahead of time, but be prepared to get a room, in case.
 And it’s always the case.